markfinger/unfort/README.md

 # unfort

-A build tool for the web that targets development environments.
+A build tool for the web that prioritises performance during development.
+Fundamentally, this project is a greenfield reimplementation of a subset of webpack's features.

 Does some novel stuff:
  - **Hot swaps in milliseconds**, regardless of the codebase size